MicrosoftDocs/win32/desktop-src/desktop-app-technologies.md

 ---
-Description: This article provides an index of documentation about the available Win32 APIs for Windows features and technologies. ms.assetid: FF115416-220F-4FCD-8690-F9C0890CD6CC
+description: This article provides an index of documentation about the available Win32 APIs for Windows features and technologies. ms.assetid: FF115416-220F-4FCD-8690-F9C0890CD6CC
 title: Desktop app technologies ms.topic: article